College Orchestral Institute

 Teaching Assistant

-A limited number of TA positions are available in Flute, Oboe, Clarinet, Bassoon, Trumpet, Horn, and Percussion.
-Duties for teaching assistants may include coaching younger students, teaching classes, and assisting faculty.
+A limited number of TA positions are available in Violin, Viola, Cello, Double Bass, Flute, Oboe, Clarinet, Bassoon, Trumpet, Horn, and Percussion.
+Duties for teaching assistants may include assisting faculty in classes and sectionals, sitting in on high school orchestra rehearsals, and participating in community outreach events.

 Resident Assistant